 I grew up in Australia, and I had a wonderful childhood encompassed with some life long memories.
 Though it was a world surrounded by mirrors – and I’m only just beginning to see out.
 By the way, did you know that most of the world hate vegemite?
 Shocking, I know.

 Movies and books can paint a picture, though nothing compares to physically stepping into a foreign place.
-Of course, as kids we knew of the starving bubs in Africa, and the news showed us of wars tearing through the middle east.
+As kids we were shown photos of starving bubs in developing nations, and the news showed us of wars tearing through the middle east.
 But no one tells you of the youngsters working the streets of Indonesia, the elderly still working the till to make ends meet, or the teenagers sleeping on cardboard along the streets of London.
 And all of a sudden, you realise that your normal is the miniscule of its definition, that is only held by 0.33% of the world’s population – home.

 I now know why there are so many people staunched in the one mindset that they will beat down anyone that throws a diverse perspective in their direction.
 They are so stubborn and close minded with their opinions that they refuse to accept anything else with fear that it will be the end of their identity – that it must never be changed.

 There was an advantage that I was granted by growing up in a Western society, and that is not having to see or feel the reasoning behind why certain others carry themselves the way that they do.
 Since leaving my hometown, I made an oath to listen, to hear out every story, and because of that I’ve felt a different outlook seep right through my body.
 I am obviously not flawless, there are times where my smugness reveals its ugly head, but I have these new experiences that without a doubt pull my head back into place as I hold myself accountable to keep on learning.

 Experience is what has allowed my perspective to be forever changing, to be so adaptable.
 Seeing and experiencing a whole new world allows us to step back and analyse where we come from.